Your Guide To Freshers' Week

 2 Corinthians 12:9 is a helpful reminder; where Jesus says ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 A prayer my godmother taught me before leaving for university is, ‘God please work in me, God work through me and God work despite me.’
 It was a prayer which I clung to during Fresher’s week as it reminded me that it was okay to feel overwhelmed, lonely or weak because God works in and through us despite our weakness.

 Fresher’s week ~ perhaps one of the most crazy, fun, overwhelming, bizarre weeks I’ve ever experienced.
 While there’s nothing quite like it, it’s there for you to ENJOY - so embrace it, and have fun.
 It’s a week you’ll look back and laugh at - the people you met, the people you didn’t meet, the conversations you had, the adventures you got up to.

-With the excitement and intensity of trying to find a new BFF, deciding they’re not like your old BFF, joining societies, making your room look insta-perfect, finding your bearings in a new city, and realising you’re somehow supposed to complete a degree, the week can be a full-on, fast-paced blur and flurry of emotions.
-So, if you’re a pre-fresher, here’s my advice: take some time to stop, think about, and pray for your week ahead of time.
+With the excitement and intensity of trying to find a new BFF, deciding they’re not like your old BFF, joining societies, making your room look insta-perfect, finding your bearings in a new city, and realising you’re somehow supposed to complete a degree, the week can be a full-on, fast-paced blur of emotions.
+So, if you’re a pre-fresher, here’s what I learnt: take some time to stop, think about, and pray for your week ahead of time.

 What are your non-negotiables?

-How can you (naturally) let people know you’re a Christian from the get-go?
+How can you let people know you’re a Christian from the get-go?